Dekqer/osticket-prereqs/README.md

 <img src="https://i.imgur.com/XHvNJgV.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Note that some extensions arent enabled so we will now go back to IIS.
+Note, if you notice, some of the extensions aren't enabled so we will now go back to IIS.
 </p>
 <br />